jaen15marcos/Research_Analyst_Project/README.md

 Hi!

-I performed most of the task in R and Python.
-I used both because for some reason while cleaning the data in R, and error ocurred so I decided to export my R data csv and continue cleaning the data in python.
+I performed most of the tasks in R and Python.
+I used both because for some reason while cleaning the data in R, an error occurred so I decided to export my R data CSV and continue cleaning the data in python.

 1. Data Cleaning, Processing and Analysis Files: ResearchAnalyst.R & csv_creation.py
 2. Data File: data.xlsx